CUP-ECS/irregular-benchmarking/README.md

   --bin-count [BIN_COUNT]
                         Specify number of bins for empirical distribution fitting Can be a numerical value or "auto" to set the value dynamically.
-  -c, --clean           Removes previously generated files --disable-distribution-fitting
+  -c, --clean           Removes previously generated files --enable-distribution-fitting
-                        Disables lengthy process of fitting parameters to best distribution
+                        Enables lengthy process of fitting parameters to best distribution
 ```
 You must specify a path to a file where your parameter data is stored.
 This script generates a results directory named the same name as the parameter data file name.